jpsember/voronoi_moving_points/README.md

 The program can be run as an application; its main class is dynvorn.Main.class.
 It can also be run as an applet, by loading the page "Applet.html" within a browser (or from the command line: "appletviewer Applet.html").
+In addition, the applet can be run [from here](http://www.cs.ubc.ca/~jpsember/cpsc516.html).